AlexChekel1337/urban-dictionary-ios/README.md

 ## Roadmap
 These are the features I'm planning on implementing soon.
-- [ ] Save definition to favorites
+- [ ] Save definitions to favorite
 - [ ] Proper iPadOS support
 - [ ] Interactive widgets for iOS 17